A Proposal To Contain Health Care Costs

 It’s not the correctness of my recommendations that students question but the necessity.
 And rightly so.
 As a physician, I’m generally biased in favor of doing something rather than nothing, even when doing nothing represents the better course.
 To have my decision to order blood work, or an x-ray, or a CT scan questioned forces me to more critically evaluate what I’ll do with the information I learn.
 It’s always an excellent thing for me to ask myself if the tests I’m recommending will yield information that affects my choice of treatment.
 Because if it won’t, why am I ordering it?
 (One could argue in some instances to allay patient anxiety.
 But that’s the exception, not the rule).

 As a result of my anecdotal experience caring for both groups, I’ve developed a bias in favor of a payment system in which we require some co-pay for every medical service rendered.
-Though it may increase out-of-pocket costs, I theorize it will decrease overutilization enough to flatten the rate of rise of insurance premiums (which are determined each year by the prior year’s utilization).
-My hypothesis is that patients will on average pay more for individual encounters with our health care system, but that their insurance premiums should stabilize over time and their overall lifetime costs for health care will be lower.
+Though it may increase out-of-pocket costs, it may also decrease over-utilization enough to flatten the rate of rise of insurance premiums (which are determined each year by the prior year’s utilization).
+Patients might on average pay more for individual encounters with our health care system, but their insurance premiums might stabilize over time and their overall lifetime costs for health care might be lower.
 We have fifty states in our union.
 Surely we can find a way to test this hypothesis in one of them.

 How would we figure out where to set the co-pays to yield the behavior we desire (i.e., a greater willingness to question the recommendations health care providers suggest)?
 By setting the co-pays at the price people first begin to wonder about their ability to afford them.
 Studies have demonstrated what our common sense tells us, that our perception of the affordability of a good or service (along with our desire for it) is what most strongly predicts our decision to purchase it.
 Of course, we don’t want patients so worried about the affordability of their health care provider’s recommendations that they refuse appropriate ones.
 We want to set the “gain” on their resistance just right, so that they’re motivated to question all recommendations but are then willing to accept the well-reasoned ones.